netzero-labs/netzero-labs/docs/faq/FAQ.md

 This allows other users to discuss and upvote ideas, and helps us track them efficiently.

-## 5. Why is my Powerwall 2 or Powerwall 3 diagnostics connection failing?
+## 5. Why is my Powerwall 2 or Powerwall 3 diagnostic connection failing?

 Troubleshooting guides are available: